Kitchen Renovation Triggers and Trends

 The most popular countertop materials are granite and quartz, followed by butcher block or wood slab while the most popular flooring materials are hardwood and ceramic or porcelain tile.
 Now, windows and doors are being replaced in more than a quarter of renovated kitchens.

 White cabinets are selected most often, followed by light, medium and then dark wood cabinets.
+Blue cabinets have become very popular in 2020 as well.
 Many of our clients are opting for built-in organizers that help to maximize the space.
 The most popular built-in, according to Houzz, it a pullout trash or recycling cabinet followed by cookie sheet organizers and Lazy Susans.

 Blend Multiple Generations Under One Roof

-Having a second kitchen area for aging parents or boomerang children is something to think about for your next remodel.
+Having a second kitchen area for aging parents or grown children is something to think about for your next remodel particularly considering pandemic shutdowns that could be in our future.
 Check with your real estate agent for ideas on what kind of a return on your investment this can bring.

 Having home designs that are multi-generational and accessible is a current trend.